Optimization Algorithms as Robust Feedback Controllers: Application Example: Optimal Reserve Dispatch in Electricity Grids

 The right-hand side panels in \cref{fig:survey_30bus_cost,fig:survey_30bus_state} show how this linearized output projection method achieves similar performance to the discretized projected saddle-point flow controller \cref{eq:pd_control}.

-In fact, the constraint satisfaction is even superior.
-The enforcement of output constraints such as line flow limits is even more direct.
+In fact, the constraint satisfaction is even superior, as output constraints such as line flow limits are directly enforced.
 Whereas for the saddle-point transient constraint violation is generally unavoidable to achieve convergence to non-zero dual variables at an equilibrium, the linearized output projection method predicts (and avoids) constraint violations based on first-order model information.
-This effect is illustrated in \cref{fig:cstr_viol} where the enforcement of a line flow constraint from the previous simulations are compared.
+This effect is illustrated in \cref{fig:cstr_viol} where the enforcement of a line flow constraint from the previous simulations is compared.
 It is readily noticeable that the augmented projected saddle-point flow exhibits transient constraint violation and only asymptotically satisfies the constraint.
 This observation corresponds to the mechanism illustrated in \cref{fig:cstr_asadd}.
-In contrast, the linearized output projection exhibits almost no transient constraint violation and this close in behavior to the projected gradient flow it approximates (see also \cref{fig:cstr_pgrad}). \end{example}
+In contrast, the linearized output projection exhibits almost no transient constraint violation and this close in behavior to the projected gradient flow it approximates (see also \cref{fig:cstr_pgrad}), at the cost of slightly higher computational complexity (a quadratic program needs to be solved at each iteration).

+{\tb Finally, we highlight that the feedback controller \eqref{eq:lop_up_survey} has gone beyond numerical tests and reached real-world industrial deployment. \cite{ortmann2023deployment} apply the controller \eqref{eq:lop_up_survey} to optimize reactive power flows of a real distribution grid subject to voltage constraints.
+The deployed controller features compatibility with the existing grid infrastructure and 24/7 uninterruptible operation.} \end{example}